Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

 \subsection{\toolname's Effect on Proof-Synthesis Tools}

 In this section, we show that the addition of our identifier information improves the end-to-end performance of proof search tools.
-Since \toolname is implemented in the ASTactic/TacTok framework, we were able to evaluate our changes against three base models: An ASTactic-like model, Tac, and Tok.
+Since \toolname is implemented in the ASTactic/TacTok framework, we were able to evaluate our changes against three base models: An ASTactic-like\footnote{We were not able to replicate the original results of the ASTactic model~\cite{Yang19}, so for our evaluations we trained this model with the same embedding vector dimensions as our own models.
+For this reason we are using the term ASTactic-like when we describe our results.} model, Tac, and Tok.
 ASTactic was developed as part of the CoqGym project~\cite{Yang19}, and uses only proof contexts as input to their prediction model.
-By contrast, the Tac and Tok models, developed as part of the TacTok project~\cite{First20}, additionally model the proof script up to the current point, with the Tac model encoding the tactics in the proof script, and the Tok model encoding all the tokens except punctuation in the proof script.
+By contrast, the Tac and Tok models (developed as part of the TacTok project~\cite{First20}) additionally model the proof script up to the current point, with the Tac model encoding the tactics in the proof script, and the Tok model encoding all the tokens except punctuation in the proof script.

 Figure~\ref{fig:main-eval-results} shows the results of adding identifier information to all three of these models.
 Adding identifiers to each of the three models significantly improves their ability to prove theorems.
 Adding identifier information improves our ASTactic-like model by 29\% (304 additional theorems proved), Tac by 14\% (136 additional theorems proved), and Tok by 33\% (318 additional theorems proved).